- What is a prioritization matrix?

 A prioritization matrix is a visual diagram that allows people to determine what items they should prioritize or decide are the most important.
 This is done by ranking items on a matrix according to their frequency and importance.
 For example, a development team might determine what feature to work on next by conducting a prioritization matrix study with their customers.

 To complete a prioritization matrix, drag items from the left-hand column and place them on the matrix according to how you rank them by frequency and importance.

 Unless otherwise specified, please make sure to rank all of the available items on the matrix.

 Do I need to talk when completing a prioritization matrix?

 Yes!
-Customers want to know the reasoning behind why you rank the items the way you do.
-Make sure to explain your thoughts as you complete the prioritization matrix, especially focusing on any items that you find confusing or difficult to rank.
-Explain what makes you hesitate as you rank the items, whether it’s a simple issue of terminology or a genuine feeling that the item just doesn’t belong.
+Customers want to know why you rank the items the way you do.
+Explain your thoughts as you complete the prioritization matrix, especially focusing on any items you find confusing or difficult to organize.
+Explain what makes you hesitate as you rank the items, whether it's a simple terminology issue or a genuine feeling that the item just doesn't belong.